 For debit/credit card issues –

 - For some bookings you'll need to use the card you paid with to collect your tickets.
-If this card has expired or has been lost, stolen or cancelled you'll need to contact our friendly customer support team, who can change your delivery method for you.
+If this card has expired or has been lost, stolen or cancelled you'll need to contact us and we can change your delivery method for you.